 Universitat is one of the most famous street spots in the heart of Barcelona.
 The beauty of Universitat is that there are 3 separate ledges back to back, which means you can go through a big variety of tricks in one single line.
 And there are always plenty of spectators to help you up your game.

 Located right next to the sea and surrounded by palm trees, Skatepark De La Mar Bella is one of the most chilled places to skate in Barcelona.
 You’ll find beautifully curved bowls and ramps, with plenty of space for bmx-ers, skaters and everything else in between.

 This place is steeped in skate history and was once one of Barcelona’s most famous street spots, with fun ledges and stairs.
 It’s now been turned into a skate park and although many locals are unhappy with this decision, it’s still a good place to skate.

 Address: Av. del Parallel, 49, 08004 Barcelona

 Did we miss any of your favourite Barcelona skate spots?
-Let us know in the comments and share your knowledge with other skaters in the community.
+Let us know in the comments and share a few tips with other skaters in the community.

 Looking for some other ways to keep yourself entertained in Barcelona?

 - The Best Clubs in Barcelona for Electronic Music

 - Free Things to do in Barcelona for Backpackers and Budget Travellers